braimbau/ckeditor5-build-classic-custom/README.md

 [...]
 ```

-3 - Modify the importation of the plugin in `Editor.vue`
+3 - Modify the import of the plugin in `Editor.vue`
 ~~import ClassicEditor from '@lakaaio/ckeditor5-build-classic';~~
 `import '@lakaaio/ckeditor5-build-classic';`

+4 - Remove the dependecy from git in `package.json`
+~~"@lakaaio/ckeditor5-build-classic": "github:Lakaaio/ckeditor5-build-classic-custom",~~

+5 - import the local package
+`npm i <path to package>/packages/ckeditor5-build-classic`
+> this should this line in package.json
+> "@lakaaio/ckeditor5-build-classic": "file:<path>ckeditor5-build-classic",

+8 - Install dependencies with npm
+`npm i`

 </details>